Integrating with PagerDuty allows Red Canary to trigger PagerDuty incidents as part of an automation playbook.

 - action_name is set to the name of the action that occurred.

 - activity_monitor is set to the activity monitor’s name.

 - num_matches_found is set to the number of matches that were found recently, or were found in this notification.

 - severity is set to the detection’s severity.

 - classification is set to the detection’s root classification.

 - subclassifications is set to a comma-separated list of the detection’s subclassifications.

 - A PagerDuty link is included that links to the confirmed threat in Red Canary.

 Can PagerDuty incidents be resolved?

 Yes.
-Each incident created by Red Canary has an incident key associated with the underlying resource that triggered the automation (for example, an audit log, detection, endpoint, etc.), so these incidents can also be resolved by Red Canary automation.
+Each incident created by Red Canary has an incident key associated with the underlying resource that triggered the automation, for example: an audit log, detection, or an endpoint.
+These incidents can also be resolved by Red Canary automation.